RADON AND OTHER ENVIRONMENTAL CONCERNS:

 The most common protocol for Real Estate Transactions is passive short-term measurement.
 We use two devices exposed at the same location for a minimum of 48 hours.
 Test devices must be properly placed, closed-building conditions maintained, and the devices not disturbed for the duration of the test.

-We use RTCA (Radon Testing Corporation of America) charcoal canister test kits and a local lab for analysis and fast turnaround - we usually send a report to the client by the next business day after the canisters are removed.
+We use RTCA (Radon Testing Corporation of America) charcoal canister test kits and a local laboratory for analysis and fast turnaround - we usually send a report to the client by the next business day after the canisters are removed.

 Radon measurement may be provided concurrently with a Home Inspection, or ordered as a standalone inspection.